Second Chance Loans for Bad Credit Near Me: How to Get Approved in 2026

 - At least 18 years of age (19 in some states)

-- Verifiable, regular income (employment, self-employment, Social Security, disability benefits, etc.)
+- Verifiable, regular income — employment, self-employment, Social Security, disability, pension

 - Valid email address and phone number